ToNyOyO/veeva-approved-email-package-manager/README.md

 # Veeva Approved Email - Package manager

-> This tool is designed to help streamline the building, tetsing and deployment of Veeva Approved Emails with fragments
+> This tool is designed to help streamline the building, testing and deployment of Veeva Approved Emails with fragments.
+It has already been used in a production environment for multiple projects.
+This tool will provide you with a simple way to view the VAE template in a browser, with all fragments included, and to provide you with the packaged template and fragments as per Veeva requirements.

 ## Quick start...